oracle/terraform-provider-oci/website/docs/d/functions_applications.html.markdown

 The following arguments are supported:

 * `compartment_id` - (Required) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment to which this resource belongs.
 * `display_name` - (Optional) A filter to return only applications with display names that match the display name string.
 Matching is exact.
-* `id` - (Optional) A filter to return only applications with the specfied OCID.
+* `id` - (Optional) A filter to return only applications with the specified OCID.
 * `state` - (Optional) A filter to return only applications that match the lifecycle state in this parameter.
 Example: `Creating`

 ## Attributes Reference